A mammogram is an x-ray picture of the breasts. It is used to evaluate some breast symptoms and to find breast cancer in women with no symptoms.

 How the Test will Feel

 The compressor surfaces may feel cold.
-When the breast is pressed down, you may have some pain.
+When the breast is pressed down, you may feel some brief pain or discomfort.
 This needs to be done to get good quality images.

 Why the Test is Performed